 Case Updates

 In May 2022, Judge Alexander granted Plaintiffs' motion to certify a “class” in the case.
-This allows the key liability issues in this case to be resolved in one classwide trial, leaving only the amount of each person’s damages to be determined afterward in individual mini-trials or some other procedure.
+This allowed the key liability issues in this case to be resolved in one classwide trial, leaving only the amount of each person’s damages to be determined afterward in individual mini-trials or some other procedure.
 The certified class is defined as:

 - (A) Owners or residents, as of September 7, 2020, of any privately owned real property that is wholly or partially within the boundary of the maximum extent of burn for the Echo Mountain (including the Kimberling Fire), South Obenchain, or 242 fires, or for the Santiam Canyon fires, is wholly or partially within the [boundary indicated on the map], and experienced fire activity during those fires; or